Same sex marriage (SSM) and LGBT rights in Arkansas, the "Natural State."

 On Friday, 2014-MAY-09, Arkansas made history by becoming the first state from the old Confederacy to legalize same-sex marriage (SSM).
-This happened a week before the 10th anniversary of the first state legalizing SSM.
-That happened in Massachusetts on 2004-MAY-17.
+This happened a week before the 10th anniversary of the first state legalizing SSM on 2014-MAY-17.
+That happened in Massachusetts.

 County Judge Christopher Piazza of the Pulaski County Circuit Court, Second Division in Arkansas cited these previous federal District Court rulings in his decision to legalize SSM in Arkansas.

 This is an unusual case, because Arkansas has an internal conflict within its state Constitution.
 There are also multiple conflicts between the U.S. Constitution. state statutes, and the state Constitution:

 - The state Constitution has two clauses guaranteeing equal treatment for everyone in the state.
 These clauses have been in the state Constitution from the late 19th century and apparently require marriage equality in the state.

 - On the other hand, it has an amendment added in 2004 that treated same-sex couples differently from opposite-sex couples: opposite-sex couples can marry but same-sex couples cannot.

 - Also, the Due Process and Equal Protection clauses in the 14th Amendment to the U.S. Constitution provided additional justification for concluding that the state's SSM ban is unconstitutional.
 It requires that individuals, and couples, must be treated equally.

 - Finally, the Full Faith and Credit Clause in the U.S. Constitution seems to require Arkansas to recognize marriages legally solemnized in other states.